-Projected Deliverables/ Outcomes Activities Time Start Date eline End Date
+Projected Deliverables/ Outcomes Activities Timeline Start Date End Date

 Some practicums may not have specific deliverables that are obvious at the outset.
 In such cases, leave blank and go on to list of activities.
 Deliverables that are identified during the progression of the practicum can be added to the Scope of Work at the midpoint review.